MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

     | sort by timestamp desc
     ```

-### <a name="customdimensions"></a>About Custom Dimensions
+### <a name="customdimensions"></a>About custom dimensions

 Each trace has a `customDimensions` column that includes a set of dimensions containing metrics specific to the trace.
 Each of these custom dimensions has a limit of 8000 characters.
-When logging an event where a dimension's value exceeds 8000 characters, the BC server will add additional overflow dimension keys to the event to contain the excess characters.
+When logging an event where a dimension's value exceeds 8000 characters, the Business Central server will add additional overflow dimension keys to the event to contain the excess characters.
 There can be up to two additional overflow dimension keys, each with a maximum 8000 characters.
 The overflow dimension keys are named  `<dimension_key_name>_1` and `<dimension_key_name>_2`, where `<dimension_key>` is the name of the original dimension key.
 For example, if the custom dimension key is `extensionCompilationDependencyList`, then the overflow dimension keys would be `extensionCompilationDependencyList_1` and `extensionCompilationDependencyList_2`.

 > [!NOTE]
 > The 8000 character limit is governed by the [Application Insights API](/azure/azure-monitor/app/api-custom-events-metrics#limits).